-The delay in following-up has made the recovery of amounts wrongly paid more difficult to achieve.
-DBT, which is now responsible for these schemes, has still to report on the impact of these grants, for example in terms of maintaining jobs and how much support might have been given to businesses that did not need it.
-Without such an assessment an overall judgement about the value for money of the schemes remains open.
+“BEIS and local government deserve credit for working quickly to set up and distribute grants to businesses.
+Early schemes lost significant sums to error and fraud, but BEIS addressed this in later iterations.
+The government does not yet know the impact of these grants - in terms of maintaining jobs or how much support might have been given to businesses which did not need it.
+Without such an assessment, an overall judgement about the value for money of the schemes remains open.